Theoretical and Experimental Constraints for the Equation of State of Dense and Hot Matter: Introduction

-Due to the long time-scales involved, matter in neutron stars can also include hyperons, as opening new Fermi channels lowers the energy of the system.
+At saturation densities, a neutron star's internal composition is primarily made up of nucleons and leptons.
+However, as the density increases, other baryonic species may appear due to the rapid rise in baryon chemical potential associated with a higher density and reduce the ground state energy of the dense nuclear matter phase by opening new Fermi channels.
+Due to the long time-scales involved (when compared to weak interactions), matter in neutron stars can also include particles with net strangeness, hyperons.
 Here on Earth, hyperons can be produced but are unstable and quickly decay in $\sim 10^{-8}$ seconds via weak interactions into protons and neutrons.
-In the high density regime in the core of neutron stars, hyperons cannot decay back to nucleons due to Pauli blocking, meaning that producing additional nucleons would increase the energy of the system \cite{Joglekar:2020liw,Blaschke:2020qrs}.
-However, the appearance of hyperons softens the EoS of dense matter and lowers the maximum mass M$_{max}$ of neutron stars predicted by a given theory \cite{hyperonpuzzle}, which is incompatible with the observations of massive stars, see section \ref{sec:astro}.
-This mismatch between experimental and theoretical observations is referred to as the hyperon puzzle \cite{Bednarek:2011gd,Buballa:2014jta}.
+In the high density regime in the core of neutron stars, hyperons cannot decay back to nucleons due to Pauli blocking, meaning that producing additional nucleons would increase the energy of the system \citep{Joglekar:2020liw,Blaschke:2020qrs}.
+However, the appearance of hyperons softens the EoS of dense matter and lowers the maximum mass $M_{\max}$ of neutron stars predicted by a given theory, which is incompatible with the observations of massive stars, see Sect.~\ref{sec:astro}.
+This mismatch between experimental observations and theoretical calculations is referred to as the hyperon puzzle \citep{Bednarek:2011gd,Buballa:2014jta}.
 To make them compatible, additional repulsion is needed in the theory so that the EoS becomes stiffer.
-This additional effect can be introduced through the following known mechanisms, (i) hyperon-hyperon interaction via exchange of short-range vector mesons \cite{Rijken:2016uon}, (ii) three body repulsive hyperonic force \cite{Lonardoni:2014bwa,Gerstung:2020ktv}, (iii) higher-order vector interactions \cite{Bodmer:1991hz,Dexheimer:2020rlp}, (iv) excluded volume for hadrons \cite{Hagedorn:1982qh,Dexheimer:2012eu}, and (iii) a phase transition to quark matter at a density less than or around the hyperon threshold \cite{Vidana:2005mx}.
+This additional effect can be introduced through the following known mechanisms, (i) hyperon-hyperon interaction via exchange of short-range vector mesons \citep{Rijken:2016uon}, (ii) three body repulsive hyperonic force \citep{Lonardoni:2014bwa,Gerstung:2020ktv,Logoteta:2019utx}, (iii) higher-order vector interactions \citep{Bodmer:1991hz,Dexheimer:2020rlp}, (iv) excluded volume for hadrons \citep{Hagedorn:1982qh,Dexheimer:2012eu}, and (iii) a phase transition to quark matter at a density less than or around the hyperon threshold \citep{Vidana:2005mx}.